Have you recently had—or are planning to have—a total knee replacement?

 What is a leg length deficiency?

 Leg length deficiency, or discrepancy, is simply a difference between lengths in a person’s legs.
 A leg length deficiency is typically not noticeable to the naked eye, however, doctors and physical therapists can measure limb lengths, analyze your gait, do an x-ray or a CT scan if they feel there may be a deficiency.

-How can total knee replacements cause leg length deficiencies?
+How can a total knee replacement cause a leg length deficiency?

 A knee replacement, also called knee arthroplasty or total knee replacement, is a surgical procedure to resurface the knee.
 Over 600,000 total knee replacements are performed each year.
 It’s fairly common to have a leg length discrepancy following this procedure.
 An uneven leg length can occur when the knee that’s been replaced, makes that leg slightly longer.

 What signs should I watch for following my knee replacement to see if I have a leg length deficiency?

 The effects of a leg length deficiency can vary from person to person.
 If you’re experiencing any of these symptoms once you’ve healed from your total knee replacement surgery, you may have slightly different leg lengths: